sagecodes/intro-to-javascript-part2/README.md

-# JavaScript Functions & Scopes
+# Intro to JavaScript | Part 2

-## short URL to this repo [jsfunc.sage.codes](https://github.com/sagecodes/js-function-scopes)
+## short URL to this repo [js2.sage.codes](https://github.com/sagecodes/intro-to-javascript-part2)

+### FAQ:

+- WIFI: `Galvanize Guest` | Password is posted on the wall
+- Bathrooms: Behind you down the hall to the left
+- Kitchen outside back classroom door with Coffee & Tea!
+- Snacks + water in back of room

-## Setting up your computer:
+## Setting up your computer

-- Open your web browser.
-I'll be using [chrome](https://www.google.com/chrome/), but  you can use whatever one you want.
-- go to [repl.it](https://repl.it/repls) and create a new JavsScript repo
+#### Please set up the following:

+* A web browser to see what we're working on as others see it (Recommend Google Chrome: [chrome.google.com] (http://chrome.google.com))
+* We will be using an online text editor for this workshop.
+You can sign up here: [https://repl.it/](https://repl.it/)

-That was easy!
+Well... that was easy!

-## Galvanize

-### Welcome to Galvanize!

-We create a technology ecosystem for learners, entrepreneurs, startups, and established companies to meet the needs of the rapidly changing digital world.

-Upcoming JavaScript workshops:

-We're an awesome community!!!

-Interested in learning more about our Galvanize programs reach out to Lauren @ [lauren.lark@galvanize.com](mailto:lauren.lark@galvanize.com)

-## Setting up
+## What this workshop is

+A super friendly introduction to JavaScript No previous experience expected!

+You can't learn EVERYTHING in ~2 hours.
+But you can learn enough to get excited and comfortable to keep working and learning on your own!

+- This course is for absolute beginners
+- Ask Questions!
+- Answer Questions!
+- Help others when you can
+- Its ok to get stuck, just ask for help!
+- Be patient and nice

+#### Part 1 we'll cover the basics of:

+- Variables
+- Strings
+- Numbers
+- Arrays
+- Objects
+- Conditionals
+- Loops
+- Put it all together to solve a classic computer science problem

+#### Part 2 (Tonight) we'll cover the basics of:
+ - Functions
+ - Scopes
+ - putting it all together again!

+Again this will only be the basics and I hope it will serve as a great starting point for you!

+We could probably spend more than 2 hours on each one of these concepts.
+So you'll absolutely want to dive deeper in each topic!

 ## About me:

-I'm [Sage Elliott](http://sageelliott.com/).
-I'm a Technology Evangelist at Galvanize Seattle.
-In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
-I love technology!
-I'm currently learning more about Deep Learning & Computer Vision.
-If you're looking for a job or next steps in learning, let me know!
+Hello I'm [Sage Elliott](https://www.linkedin.com/in/sageelliott/).
+I'm a Technology Evangelist here at Galvanize!
+For the past decade I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+I love making things with technology!
+I'm Currently learning more about computer vision and deep learning deep learning!

-*caveat* I'm not an Galvanize instructor, They have much more industry experience and are better at teaching difficult topics!

-If you have an event you would like to see or put on let me know!
-I'm always looking for ideas.
-Talk to me after the workshop or find me online at one of these:

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)
 - LinkedIn: [sageelliott](https://www.linkedin.com/in/sageelliott/)
 - Email: [sage.elliott@galvanize.com](mailto:sage.elliott@galvanize.com)

+Reach out to me if interested in:

+- breaking into the tech industry
+- learning resources
+- meetup recommendations
+- learning more about Galvanize
+- giving me suggestions for events!
+- being friends

 ## About you!